• Skip to primary navigation

 Jump to:

-You would be forgiven for thinking this is a chocolate cake waiting patiently to be frosted.
+You would be forgiven for thinking this is a chocolate cake waiting patiently for frosting.
 Seriously, I kept wanting to dust it with powdered sugar.

 But no. This is a bread.
 Yep.
-A steamed Boston Brown Bread, adapted from a fabulous new book written by a friend of mine.
+A steamed Boston Brown Bread.

-Boston Brown Bread, called simply Brown Bread in New England, started making its appearance at New England tables in the early 1800s.
-It was originally made with less expensive coarse flours, and sweetened with molasses, making it affordable to everyone.
+Boston Brown Bread, called simply Brown Bread in New England, started appearing at New England tables in the early 1800s.
+It was originally made with less expensive coarse flours and sweetened with molasses, making it affordable to everyone.

-The other thing that differentiates this rustic bread from others is that it was always steamed on the stove top, usually in cans.
-This way even home cooks lacking wood-burning ovens could make this bread.
+The other thing that differentiates this rustic quick bread from others is that it was always steamed on the stove top, usually in cans.
+This way, even home cooks lacking wood-burning ovens could make this bread.

-The texture is very dense and moist, thanks to the baking method, and tastes sweet from the molasses.
-Adjust the molasses to your own taste, but it's almost like having a thick slab of rustic gingerbread for breakfast.
+Thanks to the baking method, the texture is very dense and moist and tastes sweet from the molasses.
+Adjust the molasses to your own preferences, but this bread is almost like having a thick slab of rustic gingerbread for breakfast.

 Side view of Boston Brown Bread on a plate.